BitcoinSDK/BitcoinSDK/README.md

 - when transaction with BTC payment to your address appears in Bitcoin network (unconfirmed)
 - when transaction with BTC payment to your address gets 1 confirmation.

 We consider <b>payment made</b> when it gets <b>1 confirmation</b>. ✅ However you may prefer to deliver your service to a client with unconfirmed payment on 0 confirmation.
-Usually such services (like subscriptions) can be cancelled to a client by you later if transaction with payment to your address doesn't confirm.
+Usually such services (like subscriptions) can be cancelled to a client by you later if transaction with client's payment to your address doesn't confirm.

 ### 🌒 Fully automated
 Once you set the API connection, it works on it's own.